 SOLUTIONS FOR LOW EMISSIONS OPERATIONS

 It is likely that the fuel supply system originally designed for your existing ship's main and auxiliary engines was created to run on fuels with differing properties than the future fuels available on the marine market today.
+New fuel supply systems for newbuild and existing vessels require expert engineering and consultation to ensure the correct components and materials are integrated in compliance with future fuels.

+Controlling fuel viscosity and temperature at engine inlets remains crucial.
 Therefore introducing any new fuel to an existing fuel supply system may require an evaluation of the system and potential modifications to maintain reliability and peak performance.
 These avoid system instabilities, leaks, clogging, thermal stresses and excessive wear.

 Whatever option you choose to be compliant, you can rely on Auramarine's expertise to ensure the safest and most efficient solution available.